nihalsekhar/ENSE871-Proj/README.md

 ## Carryover Customer

-Different SIG Members, public users who would want to be a part of CEEA in the future.
+Different SIG Members, public users who would want to be a part of the H&E SIG in the future.

 ## Project Assumptions